Sierra Leone Civil War: Political history

 In 1961, Sierra Leone gained its independence from the United Kingdom.
-In the years following the death of Sierra Leone’s first prime minister Sir Milton Margai in 1964, politics in the country were increasingly characterized by corruption, mismanagement, and electoral violence that led to a weak civil society, the collapse of the education system, and, by 1991, an entire generation of dissatisfied youth were attracted to the rebellious message of the Revolutionary United Front (RUF) and joined the organization.
+In the years following the death of Sierra Leone's first prime minister Sir Milton Margai in 1964, politics in the country were increasingly characterized by corruption, mismanagement, and electoral violence that led to a weak civil society, the collapse of the education system, and, by 1991, an entire generation of dissatisfied youth were attracted to the rebellious message of the Revolutionary United Front (RUF) and joined the organization.
 Albert Margai, unlike his half-brother Milton, did not see the state as a steward of the public, but instead as a tool for personal gain and self-aggrandizement and even used the military to suppress multi-party elections that threatened to end his rule.

 When Siaka Stevens entered politics in 1968, Sierra Leone was a constitutional democracy.
 When he stepped down, seventeen years later, Sierra Leone was a one-party state.
 Stevens' rule, sometimes called "the 17 year plague of locusts", saw the destruction and perversion of every state institution.
 Parliament was undermined, judges were bribed, and the treasury was bankrupted to finance pet projects that supported insiders.
 When Stevens failed to co-opt his opponents, he often resorted to state sanctioned executions or exile.

-In 1985, Stevens stepped down, and handed the nation’s preeminent position to Major General Joseph Momoh, a notoriously inept leader who maintained the status quo.
-During his seven-year tenure, Momoh welcomed the spread of unchecked corruption and complete economic collapse.
+In 1985, Stevens stepped down, and handed the nation's preeminent position to Major General Joseph Momoh, who inherited a destroyed economy but was regarded as mostly successful in rooting out corruption and graft within his government.
 With the state unable to pay its civil servants, those desperate enough ransacked and looted government offices and property.
 Even in Freetown, important commodities like gasoline were scarce.
 But the government hit rock bottom when it could no longer pay schoolteachers and the education system collapsed.
-Since only wealthy families could afford to pay private tutors, the bulk of Sierra Leone’s youth during the late 1980s roamed the streets aimlessly.
-As infrastructure and public ethics deteriorated in tandem, much of Sierra Leone’s professional class fled the country.
+Since only wealthy families could afford to pay private tutors, the bulk of Sierra Leone's youth during the late 1980s roamed the streets aimlessly.
+As infrastructure and public ethics deteriorated in tandem, much of Sierra Leone's professional class fled the country.
 By 1991, Sierra Leone was ranked as one of the poorest countries in the world, even though it benefited from ample natural resources including diamonds, gold, bauxite, rutile, iron ore, fish, coffee, and cocoa.